zhazhajiao/zhazhajiao.github.io/src/intro.md

 ## Publications

 - **Ruolin Wang**, Yuejiao Xu, Je Peng, and Jianmin Ji. "*A^2^cost: An asp-based avoidable collision scenario testbench for autonomous vehicles.*" Proceedings of the 20th International Conference on Principles of Knowledge Representation and Reasoning.
 2023.
-- **Ruolin Wang**, Yuejiao Xu, and Jianmin Ji. "*Traffic Scenario Logic: A Spatial-Temporal Logic for Modeling and Reasoning of Urban Traffic Scenarios.*" Preprint.
+- **Ruolin Wang**, Yuejiao Xu, and Jianmin Ji. "*Traffic Scenario Logic: A Spatial-Temporal Logic for Modeling and Reasoning of Urban Traffic Scenarios.*" Proceedings of the 39th AAAI Conference on Artificial Intelligence.
 2024.

 <!-- ## Project Experience